best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * check there are no spaces at the start or end of worksheet names
 * consider using an Application Programming Interface (API) to aid further analysis

 ### Checking text colour contrast
 If colour is used in cells with text, use the [WebAIM colour contrast checker](https://webaim.org/resources/contrastchecker/) to see if the colours meet the accessibility regulations.
 Remember, legally you need to meet the AA standard.

 Be aware that colours are coded in different ways.
 To use the WebAIM colour contrast checker you will need to know the hex code of the colours.
 Excel will give you the Red Green Blue (RGB) codes - you can use this [colour code converter](https://www.webfx.com/web-design/hex-to-rgb/) to get the hex codes.

 ### Checking colour contrast in charts
 The use of colours in charts is more complex as you often have to consider colour contrast between different chart elements as well as with the background.
-Our [data visualisation guidance](https://gss.civilservice.gov.uk/policy-store/introduction-to-data-visualisation/#section-9) and the [style guide from the Office for National Statistics](https://style.ons.gov.uk/category/data-visualisation/using-colours/) both have useful tips on this area but neither have yet been fully updated with regards to the accessibility regulations.
+Our [data visualisation guidance](https://gss.civilservice.gov.uk/policy-store/introduction-to-data-visualisation/#section-9) and the [style guide from the Office for National Statistics](https://style.ons.gov.uk/category/data-visualisation/using-colours/) both have useful tips on this area but neither have yet been fully updated with regards to the accessibility guidelines.
 We are planning on looking into this in more detail soon.

 ## Images
-Avoid the use of any images or charts within a spreadsheet.
+Avoid the use of any images within a spreadsheet.

 This includes any departmental logos.
-Placing a departmental logo on a cover sheet may fail [accessibility guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) as these images can make it difficult for users of assistive technology to work out where they are on a worksheet.
+Placing a departmental logo on a cover sheet may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) as these images can make it difficult for users of assistive technology to work out where they are on a worksheet.

 If you can’t avoid it, make sure all logos, graphics, charts and any other images within the spreadsheet document have alternative text attached to them ([success criterion 1.1.1 non-text content](https://www.w3.org/TR/WCAG21/#non-text-content)) and place them on a separate worksheet to any tables.